act-rules/act-rules.github.io/_rules/SC1-1-1-accessible-name-is-image-filename.md

 ### Applicability

-The rule applies to HTML `input type="image" `and `area` elements or any HTML element with the semantic role of `img` [exposed to assistive technologies](#exposed-to-assistive-technologies), where the [accessible name](#accessible-name) value exactly matches the filename specified in the `src` attribute.
+The rule applies to HTML `input type="image"` and `area` elements, or any HTML element with the semantic role of `img` [exposed to assistive technologies](#exposed-to-assistive-technologies), where the [accessible name](#accessible-name) value exactly matches the filename specified in the `src` attribute.

-**Note**: URL query strings, case sensitivity, forward and trailing whitespace should be ignored.
-For example `src="/foo/bar.jpg?baz "` has a filename "bar.jpg".
+**Note**: URL query strings, difference in letter casing, and forward and trailing whitespace should be ignored.
+For example `src="/foo/bar.jpg?baz "` has a filename `bar.jpg`.

 ### Expectation

-Each test target accessible name can be used in place of the elements non-text content without loss of information to the user.
+Each test target has an accessible name that can be used in place of the [non-text content](https://www.w3.org/TR/WCAG21/#dfn-non-text-content) of the element without loss of information to the user.

 ## Assumptions